Library of the Faculty of East Asian Studies

 The Taiwan Library has separate opening hours.
 The titles can be borrowed with the same restrictions as the other titles in the OAW library.

-Richard-Wilhelm ÜZThis Library is located in Uni134 / floor 3 room 18.
+Richard-Wilhelm ÜZThis Library is located in MB / floor 2 room 105.

 The opening hours are generally Mondays from 9 am to 2 pm; Tuesdays from 10 am to 5 pm; Wednesdays from 10 am to 5 pm; Thursdays from 12 am to 4 pm; Fridays from 8 am to 12 am.